-Many customers come to CSI Keyboards looking for a waterproof IP67 membrane switch.
-CSI utilizes two major design techniques in order to waterproof a membrane switch: utilizing a frame seal gasket; and the use of copper flex circuitry.
-There are other methods and ways of waterproofing that can also be integrated into the design, but the frame seal and type of circuitry are the foundation to ensuring your keypad is environmentally sealed.
+Many customers reach out to CSI Keyboards with a waterproof IP67 requirement for their membrane switch or user interface.
+CSI utilizes a few different design techniques in order to waterproof a membrane switch which include utilizing a frame seal gasket, the use of copper flex circuitry, and the use of high performance adhesives.
+There are other methods and ways of waterproofing that can also be integrated into the design, but the frame seal, the type of circuitry and the adhesive used are the foundation to ensuring that your keypad is environmentally sealed.

 The Achilles heel for membrane switch sealing is most always the flex tail breakout area.
 The tail typically breaks out of the rear of the switch and because the tail is made of the same material as the circuit, a filler piece replaces the ribbon cable shape in the materials of the membrane switch.
 The gaps on either side of this tail filler is typically where moisture can enter the membrane switch.

 A gasket or perimeter seal frame design can solve this problem.
 A membrane switch with a gasket or perimeter seal does not have a tail filler therefore there is no direct pathway for liquid ingress.
 CSI Keyboards’ perimeter seal frame switches have proven to be as robust as other sealing methods such as perimeter temperature sealing and can be included in your design at minimal additional cost.